stanford-marlowe/docs.marlowe.stanford.edu/docs/ngc_example.md

 2. On your local machine, install [Docker Desktop](https://www.docker.com/) if you haven't already done so and ensure it is running.

 3. Get an API KEY for logging into NVIDIA GPU Cloud (NGC).
-For our example, you can obtain one by clicking on the the[Get API Key](https://build.nvidia.com/meta/llama-3_1-8b-instruct?snippet_tab=Python) at the top of the python code.
+For our example, you can obtain one by clicking on the the [Get API Key](https://build.nvidia.com/meta/llama-3_1-8b-instruct?snippet_tab=Python) at the top of the python code.

 4. In a terminal on  your local machine (`bluebird`), log into the NGC via: